Symmetry breaking and ascending in the magnetic kagome metal FeGe

 \section{Simulation of the lattice Bragg peaks in the momentum space}

 In this appendix, we present the simulation of the three lattice Bragg peaks (2,~0,~0), (0,~2,~0), and (2,~-2,~0) in the $k_z=0$ momentum space for FeGe.
-These three lattice Bragg peaks correspond to three lattice spacing in real space shown in Fig.~\ref{Fig2_AFM}(e).
-The simulation is done using ISODISTORT program from ISOTROPY Software Suite~\cite{Stokes_web,Campbell_wf5017}.
+These three lattice Bragg peaks correspond to three lattice spacings in real space as shown in Fig.~\ref{Fig2_AFM}(g).
+The simulation is performed using the ISODISTORT program from ISOTROPY Software Suite~\cite{Stokes_web,Campbell_wf5017}.